DEFRA/ffc-grants-eligibility-checker/test/accessibility/README.md

 # Accessibility Tests
 This folder contains the accessibility tests for the Grants Eligibility Checker web app.
 The framework used is WebdriverIO with Axe and the tests are containerised, running against a single browser (Chrome).
-The Defra design is to use axe-core cli, but this does not support posting and navigating through pages to move through the eligibility checker journey.
+The Defra pattern is to use axe-core/cli, but this does not support navigating through pages to move through the eligibility checker journey.
 .
 ## Requirements
 - Docker